hathix/youtube-transcriber/README.md

 This script may not capture all the punctuation and  capitalization that you need, and it might not transcribe some words properly.
 (YouTube's transcription is good, but not perfect!)

 As such, I recommend going through the output manually to make sure you catch anything YouTube missed.

+## Results

+I used this script for a project where we had to transcribe several YouTube videos with just hours to spare before the deadline.

+This project let us transcribe a 10-minute video in about 15 minutes (mostly because we had to add extensive hand-edits), whereas transcribing manually would have taken about an hour.